 Recreational and Non-Commercial Fishing in the Pacific Islands

-NOAA Fisheries recognizes the fundamental role that non-commercial and recreational fishing plays in the livelihoods of Pacific Islanders.
-We work alongside fishermen, partners, and others to conserve fish populations and protect our unique fishing traditions.
+NOAA Fisheries recognizes the major role that non-commercial and recreational fishing plays in the livelihoods of people in the Pacific islands.
+We work with fishermen and partners to conserve fish populations and protect our unique fishing traditions.

 Overview